onebeyond/js-pills/README.md

 - **Local environment**: The `index.html` has to be served.
 The VSCode extension [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) is a possible solution.

 - **Github pages**: Once you have created your pill's README and added a link in the `index.html` than push it into your repository and follow the [github pages](https://docs.github.com/es/github/working-with-github-pages/about-github-pages) instructions.
+**Deploys**: Check if your last commit is ready [here](https://github.com/guidesmiths/js-pills/deployments).

 ### Be creative ✨